June 11, 2021

 I spoke too soon.

 Remember yesterday, when life was sweet, 50-mile rides were easy, the wind a gentle nudge?
 Forget all that.
-I woke at 6 to clear skies and dry land.
-The thunderstorm that was supposed to pass through the night went further north.
+I woke at 6 am to clear skies and dry land.
+The thunderstorm that was supposed to pass through the night detoured further north.
 So the weather predictions got that wrong (or at least, we fell into the 20% category of an 80% chance of thunderstorms).
-What the weather reports did get right was their wind prediction.
+What the weather reports did get right was the wind prediction.
 If anything, they underestimated it.
 All I did all day long was struggle with the wind.

 A lesser man, as they say, might have stayed at the motel another day.
 I had considered it.
 When I checked in yesterday afternoon the clerk warned me about the weather, suggested I might consider staying a second night.
 He pulled out his phone and mumbled about 70 mph winds and hailstones and weather watch until 11am.
 Actually, he mumbled about a lot of things.
 I was the only person there and it took 20 minutes for him to check me in between consulting the weather app, switching my room in case I decided to stay a second night, telling me about how he used to work in Kearney, but driving on 30 in the snow was slow but better to get there late than not get there at all . . .
 On and on, sometimes audibly, sometimes under his breath.
 There was a piece of plexiglass between us, but that didn’t account for all of his indiscernability.
-I’m starting to think I should skip motels.
+Between this guy and Johnny back in Kearney, I’m starting to think I should skip motels.

 In any case, I woke, as I said, to clear skies and dry roads, but there was this matter of the wind.
 It had clocked from southeast to due north, following the low-pressure system as it tracked east.
 My course for the day, for the next two days, in fact, is WNW, which meant that the wind would be quartering on my starboard in front rather than my port quarter behind as the day before.